 Why do you need a product differentiation strategy?

 There’s no point in creating a differentiation strategy if it’s done for the sake of looking different on the surface, rather than for the sake of offering tangible, specific benefits to a defined or underserved target audience.
-At its very core, a product differentiation strategy—whether it’s pricing, design or customer service—should be about creating new unique benefits, or revamping existing aspects of the product so they become intrinsically linked to a benefit that addresses a real user problem.
+At its very core, a differentiation strategy—whether it’s pricing, design or customer service—should be about creating new unique benefits, or revamping existing aspects of the product so they become intrinsically linked to a benefit that addresses a real user problem.

 Does your product have a unique benefit that encourages your customers to buy from you instead of the competition?
 If you don’t have a clear answer to this question, it’s time to assess the product to see what (current or future) aspects, features or functionalities need to be optimized and turned into tangible benefits.